Arlanthir/notes/programs/Godot.md

 To create a HUD, add a CanvasLayer Node.

-To anchor a Control to somewhere on the screen, set its Control > Anchors.
-E.g.: set Left, Right = End, and Top, Bottom = Begin to anchor a Control to the top right corner of the screen.
+To anchor a Control to somewhere on the screen, click the Control and use the Layout menu that appears in the top toolbar.

 ## Parallax Background